spacer only

 RENUE (Renewable Energy in the Urban Environment)

-PLATFORM is a founder Trustee of this pioneering community renewable energy initiative which comprises a solar-assisted school and further education college, an eco-landscaped school grounds, solar shops and a new-build self-sufficient community resource centre.
+Platform is a founder Trustee of this pioneering community renewable energy initiative which comprises a solar-assisted school and further education college, an eco-landscaped school grounds, solar shops and a new-build self-sufficient community resource centre.

 RENUE was conceived by a group of local organisations in Wandsworth and Merton in south-west London who came together as a result of the MERTON ISLAND and DELTA projects.